CFO Awards

 Nomination and Selection

 Nominations for any award may be made by the membership-at-large.
 Only living persons may be nominated for any of the awards.
-To ensure nominations arrive in time for award decisions, please submit in writing on or before January 15 of each year.
-Please send nominations, including nominees full name, nominee contact information, and the reason for nomination to the CFO president
+To ensure nominations arrive in time for award decisions, please submit in writing on or before April 1st of each year.
+Please send nominations, including nominees full name, nominee contact information, and the reason for nomination to the CFO president.

 The CFO Board selects and approves each award.
 Awards are presented at the CFO annual meeting, typically held during the convention.
 Ron Ryder recipients are presented with a plaque designed to match the original plaque given to Dr. Ryder.